 I remember the confusion among beginner builders surrounding motherboard BIOS updates back with the last Ryzen launch.
 This time around with the new 3rd gen CPUs having just launched, it's no different, with seemingly even more confused builders due to what seems like (from my perspective after looking into this) fairly widespread issues with performing flash BIOS updates on certain popular MSI B450 motherboards like the Tomahawk.

 Here's we'll break down what we know about the situation for anyone building a new PC and looking to buy a new budget motherboard (such as a B450) in conjunction with a shiny new 3600/X, 3400G, 3200G, or even 3700X processor from the impressive new 3rd gen lineup, plus how to know if you actually need to update a BIOS for Ryzen 3000 in the first place.
-If you're still struggling after reading this FAQ, leave a comment below and we'll do our best to help a B450 brother out.

 Besides the new X570 boards which are guaranteed to support Ryzen 3rd generation CPUs, when buying any 300/400 series motherboard you'll want to first confirm that the model you're thinking of buying (or already have) has a BIOS update released for it.
 Most models should by now, but if you have a rarer model you never know.
 See the official manufacturer lists of Ryzen 3000 supported motherboards here: